 In a study made on investor–state arbitrators, based on 247 cases collected from public databases, some researchers had reached the conclusion that the international investment arbitration group is very much controlled by a small and close-knit community of northern hemisphere-based leading arbitrators.
 It was claimed that this group tends to defend rights brought by private investors.
 It concluded that this small community valued private investor rights above public interest and also alleged that they had an inherent pro-corporate bias.29

-In an interesting study involving a compilation of responses received between December 2017 and February 2018 from selected arbitration institutions, stakeholders and experts in response to a request for comments on an OECD Secretariat research paper, it was discovered that while ICSID the Convention requires the ICSID chair to appoint 100 per cent of the ad hoc committees, parties appoint in roughly 75 per cent of ICSID cases without assistance from the institution.30 In addition, the research paper indicated that while private sector lawyers and commercial arbitrators form the bulk of appointees at ICSID, a very significant number of ICSID arbitrators come from other backgrounds like legal academics, international judges or former diplomats.
+In an interesting study involving a compilation of responses received between December 2017 and February 2018 from selected arbitration institutions, stakeholders and experts in response to a request for comments on an Organisation for Economic Co-operation and Development (OECD) Secretariat research paper, it was discovered that while ICSID the Convention requires the ICSID chair to appoint 100 per cent of the ad hoc committees, parties appoint in roughly 75 per cent of ICSID cases without assistance from the institution.30 In addition, the research paper indicated that while private sector lawyers and commercial arbitrators form the bulk of appointees at ICSID, a very significant number of ICSID arbitrators come from other backgrounds like legal academics, international judges or former diplomats.

-For non-ICSID investment cases, the Permanent Court of Arbitration (PCA) makes the most appointments of arbitrators.
+For non-ICSID investment cases, the PCA makes the most appointments of arbitrators.
 This is because the UNCITRAL Arbitration Rules stipulate for the Secretary-General of the PCA to designate an appointing authority if parties fail to agree on the choice of appointing authority, or if the designated appointing authority refuses or fails to act.31

 The PCA, which contributed to the OECD Secretariat research paper, explained that the PCA deals with a more varied group of dispute resolution proceedings, both procedurally and substantively, than most arbitral institutions.
 The PCA Secretary-General's approach when designating an appointing authority or acting as appointing is highly flexible and is adapted to the needs of each case.
 The PCA Secretary-General will take account of many considerations, including the following factors to determine the appropriate procedure in an appointing-authority matter:32